SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Overview

-The Customer Product Inventory feature enables the logged in customers browsing the Telco & Utilities Spartacus (TUA) Storefront to view their subscriptions-related information and subscribed products, as imported in the Telco & Utilities Accelerator from the external systems.
+The Customer Product Inventory (CPI) feature enables the logged in customers who are browsing the Telco & Utilities Spartacus (TUA) Storefront to view their subscriptions information and subscribed products, as imported in the Telco & Utilities Accelerator from the external systems.

 ## Key Personas